 Can a child support order be changed or even stopped after the court orders it?

-Possibly.
-If either party can prove that there has been a change in circumstances since the order was issued, it’s possible that the order may be changed by a judge.1 Even if the order was issued in another state, if the court in North Carolina gets jurisdiction (power) over the case, the judge can enter a new order for support which changes the other state’s order.2 To find out how a court in NC can get jurisdiction over your order from another state, please talk to a lawyer.
+If either party can prove that there has been a change in circumstances since the order was issued, it’s possible that the order may be changed by a judge.1 Even if the order was issued in another state, if the court in North Carolina gets power (jurisrdiction) over the case, the judge can enter a new order for support which changes the other state’s order.2 To find out how a court in North Carolina can get jurisdiction over your order from another state, please talk to a lawyer.
 For free and paid legal referrals, go to our NC Finding a Lawyer page.

 1 NCGS § 50-13.7(a)

 What does a “change in circumstances” mean?